-The School Board will:
+The Orbital School Board will:

-- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development. - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Principal to account for its implementation.

-- Be aware of its obligations under the UN Convention of the rights of the child (UNCRC). - Appoint the RHoS to monitor the effectiveness of this policy in conjunction with the full School Board.
+- Facilitate a whole-school approach to safeguarding, ensuring that safeguarding and child protection are at the forefront of, and underpin, all relevant aspects of process and policy development. - Evaluate and approve this policy at each review, ensuring it complies with the law, and hold the Principal to account for its implementation. - Be aware of its obligations under the Human Rights Act 1998, the Equality Act 2010 (including the Public Sector Equality Duty), and our school's local multi-agency safeguarding arrangements. - Appoint a senior board level (or equivalent) lead to monitor the effectiveness of this policy in conjunction with the full School Board.
 This is always a different person from the DSL.